INTRODUCTION

 The effects of the Permanent Settlement are:

-• The zamindars became the hereditary owners of the land.
+- The zamindars became the hereditary owners of the land.
 They could sell or lease their land.
-Initially, the revenue demands was so high, that they had to borrow money from the moneylenders, at a high rate of interest to pay land revenue.
+Initially, the revenue demands were so high, that they had to borrow money from the moneylenders, at a high rate of interest to pay land revenue.
 In case, they could not return the loan, the land was taken by the moneylender.

-• In many cases, the moneylender had replaced the traditional zamindars.
+- In many cases, the moneylender had replaced the traditional zamindars.
 They had no interest in the land, except the revenue that they got from the land.
-They leased it to the tenants and got rent payable by the peasant.
+They leased it to the tenants and got rent payable by the peasants.
 It led to rural indebtedness.

 Mahalwari System